wasi-master/blog/website/source/_posts/about-myself.md

 ## What is the most important thing in my life?

 I think the most important thing in my life at the moment is proper education.
-So I'll try to focus on education more the next few years and keep using my computer at a minimum.
+So I'll try to focus on education more in the next few years and keep using my computer at a minimum.

 ## Who are the most important people in my life?